fractalizes/cmpm-121-f25-d3/PLAN.md

 # Game Design Vision

 This is a game where you walk around your area and collect stacks.
-Combine stacks with the same number to double it and so on.
+Combine stacks with the same color to double it and so on.
 It is sort of like 2048, but you play it in the real world with your cell phone.
+Alternatively, you can try it on your computer with directional inputs.
 Knock yourself out!

 # Technologies